wp-plugins/responsive-menu/readme.txt

 * Improved menu sliding animation.
 * Fixed bug where the menu wouldn't retract on re-size.
+* Removed the use of namespaces to support pre PHP 5.3 systems.

 = 1.3 (3rd Mar 2014) =